okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-syntax-tips/main/index.md

 Resource definitions usually contain enough information for Terraform to create or destroy objects.
 However, some Okta resources, such as policies or rules, require creating or modifying other objects first.

 Use the `depends_on` Terraform attribute in your configuration to define these explicit dependencies.

-Note that HashiCorp recommends only [using depends_on in the rare cases that require it](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on).
+> *Note:* that HashiCorp recommends only [using depends_on in the rare cases that require it](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on).

 ### Managing policy and rule dependencies

 Terraform doesn't create policy and rule resources in the order specified in the `priority` field.
 This non-deterministic creation order may result in incorrect deployment behavior.

 Add a `depends_on` field to each policy or rule with a priority lower than `1`.
 Set the field's value to a resource with the next highest priority.
-For example, [Okta policy rules](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/auth_server_policy_rule) can include a priority field.
-All rules in the same policy with a priority lower than `1` must include a `depends_on` declaration:

 For example, [Okta policy rules](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/auth_server_policy_rule) can include a priority field.
 All rules in the same policy with a priority greater than `1` must include a `depends_on` declaration: